ArtemAleksieiev/brewasisforum/README.md

 cd /vagrant
 ```

-This means that vagrant is ready, now you have to input the following commands:

 Once you're ready, input these command:
 ```
 python app.py
 ```
 The project should be excuted and now you can browse the main page by going to your prefered internet browser and enter the url: http://localhost:8000/

 To view and update the products table you can use the following url: http://localhost:8000/products

 To view and update the sales table you can use the following url: http://localhost:8000/sales

 To view the chart you can use the following url: http://localhost:8000/chart